rdkcmf/rdk-aamp/README.txt

 playready-output-protection=1  enable HDCP output protection for DASH-PlayReady playback.
 By default playready-output-protection is disabled. max-playlist-cache=<X> Max Size of Cache to store the VOD Manifest/playlist .
 Size in KBytes wait-time-before-retry-http-5xx-ms=<X> Specify the wait time before retry for 5xx http errors.
-Default wait time is 1s. sslverifypeer=1	Enable TLS certificate verification. subtitle-language=<X> ISO 639-1 code of preferred subtitle language enable_videoend_event=<X>	Enable/Disable Video End event generation; default is 1 (enabled) dash-max-drm-sessions=<X> Max drm sessions that can be cached by AampDRMSessionManager.
+Default wait time is 1s. sslverifypeer=<X>	X = 1 to enable TLS certificate verification, X = 0 to disable peer verification. subtitle-language=<X> ISO 639-1 code of preferred subtitle language enable_videoend_event=<X>	Enable/Disable Video End event generation; default is 1 (enabled) dash-max-drm-sessions=<X> Max drm sessions that can be cached by AampDRMSessionManager.
 Expected value range is 2 to 30 will default to 2 if out of range value is given